 Some units require wiring, which will limit the number of places they can be positioned.
 Self-contained units like the Dantracker Spy don’t have wires, providing some leeway in positioning.
 As with 90% of modern gadgets it’s got its own app, which lets you remotely monitor what your bike’s up to while you’re away.

 There are some things to consider though.
 Thieves know how this stuff works, and how to defeat it.
 You need to make sure it’s installed correctly and hidden well.
-Choosing a tracker with an internal power supply will make it more difficult for thieves to locate, plus it’ll mean it can keep working if the battery is removed.
+Choosing a motorcycle tracker with an internal power supply will make it more difficult for thieves to locate, plus it’ll mean it can keep working if the battery is removed.
 Oh, plus it won’t be constantly draining your battery.

 Marking your territory